thaynanff/Data-Science-Projects/README.md

 1. Data Modeling:
    1. [E-Commerce Model:](https://github.com/thaynanff/Databases-and-SQL/tree/main/1.%20E-Commerce-Project) an e-commerce model developed in MySQL Workbench as part of the Database Experience Bootcamp from Digital Innovation One (DIO).
+   2. [Mechanical Workshop Model:](https://github.com/thaynanff/Databases-and-SQL/tree/main/2.%20Mechanical%20Workshop%20Model) a Mechanical Workshop Model developed in MySQL Workbench as part of the Database Experience Bootcamp from Digital Innovation One (DIO).

 ## 3. Data Science and Analytics: